zappee/docker-images/java/oracle-java-8/README.md

-# Oracle Java 8 Docker Image
+# Remal Docker Image: Oracle Java 8 Docker Image

 ## 1) Image description
 This image is based on the `oraclelinux:7-slim` image and can only be used as a base image of another images.